b-lukaszuk/BS_wJ_eng/contents/logo.md

 sc(s2)
 ```

-You may compare your own solution with the one in this chapter's text (with
+You may compare your own solution with the one in this chapter (with
 explanations) or with [the code
 snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/logo)
 (without explanations).